Thought Leadership Defined (in a Useful Way)

 With so many marketers exhorting companies to become thought leaders in their domains, many people in those firms are asking a simple question: “What is thought leadership?
 What are we talking about?”

-“Thought leadership is the prestige an individual or organization achieves after developing and marketing superior expertise that solves a significant problem.”
+“Thought leadership is the prestige that an individual or organization achieves after developing, delivering and marketing superior expertise that solves a significant problem.”

 As my colleague Tim Parker wrote three years ago, we’re not the first to define it.
 But thought leader is a person or firm whose expertise has a greater beneficial impact on the entities they are advising than the next firm.

-In contructing this definition, we chose our terms carefully :
+In constructing this definition, we chose our terms carefully:

 - “Prestige” – Your audience confers thought leadership status (or not) on your firm.
 You don't do it yourself.
 There are no self-appointed thought leaders.